 Every business faces the same issue: how to cut costs.
 New advances in fintech for invoice processing save time and money without sacrificing quality.

 Manual invoicing processes are needlessly complicated.
 Invoices may arrive from many sources, such as fax, snailmail, and email.
-Hard copies must be processed and verified by hand, entered into an accounting system or spreadsheet, and filed away.
+Hard copies of paper invoices must be processed and verified by hand, entered into an accounting system or spreadsheet, and filed away.

 Costly mistakes are common, and most businesses experience a bottleneck at some point in the process where payments are delayed, which erodes vendor relationships and may result in late fees or loss of early payment bonuses.